The West MacDonnell Ranges & Alice Springs

 people looking at a bird on a branch

-A bird standing on a rock
+A white owl standing on a rock

-A bird flying in the sky
+an eagle flying in the sky

-an animal standing on a rock
+a dingo standing on a rock

 A colorful bird sitting on a branch

-Other places near West MacDonnell Ranges
+Other Places To Visit Near West MacDonnell Ranges

-Gosse Bluff (Tnorola) and Tylers Pass
+14. Drive to Gosse Bluff (Tnorola) and Tylers Pass

 We passed both of these on the way to Glen Helen Gorge and the West Macs from Kings Canyon along the Red Centre Way.

 Around 142.5 million years ago an object from space, believed to be a comet about 600 metres across, crashed to earth, blasting a crater some 20km across.
-Today’s land surface is about 2km lower than the original impact surface and the bluff is about 5km in diameter, reduced over time by erosion.

 view of Gosse Bluff from Tylers Pass

-According to Aboriginal belief, Tnorala was formed in the creation time, when a group of women danced across the sky as the Milky Way.
 During this dance, a mother put her baby aside, resting in it’s wooden baby-carrier.
 The carrier toppled over the edge of the dancing area and crashed to earth where it was transformed into the circular rock walls of Tnorala.

 We drove into have a look at Gosse Bluff.
 It’s a sacred Aboriginal site so you are asked to not walk in certain places.
 We just walked up to a lookout point from the car park.
 It’s eerily silent, but so pretty.

-Tylers Pass is the place to catch a great panoramic view of Tnorala (Gosse Bluff) and the surrounding areas.
-(It helped give us a great visual reference point when we later visited the Cosmos Centre and learned about meteorites.
-Best not to think about them crashing into earth!)
+It helped give us a great visual reference point when we later visited the Cosmos Centre and learned about meteorites.
+Best not to think about them crashing into earth!

-Palm Valley
+15. 4WD in Palm Valley

 One place we’d heard so much about and were disappointed to miss as Palm Valley.